NetGalley Book Reviews: ARCs and Authors

 What is the NetGalley app?

-While NetGalley can be used from any laptop or desktop, the NetGalley Shelf mobile app was launched in 2020 for mobile and tablet users.
+While NetGalley can be used on any laptop or desktop, the NetGalley Shelf mobile app was launched in 2020 for mobile and tablet users.

 How much does NetGalley cost?